isaul32/ckeditor5-math/README.md

 ## Requirements

-- Use same version as CKEditor 5
+- Use same major version as your CKEditor 5 build

-If you get duplicated modules error, you have mismatching versions in your editor build package.json.
+If you get duplicated modules error, you have mismatching versions.

 ## Examples
 [Link to examples repository](https://github.com/isaul32/ckeditor5-math-examples)